 FCS provides a daily lunch period.
-Students need to bring a lunch from home or participate in the pre-order lunch option provided monthly.
+Students need to bring lunch from home or participate in the hot lunch option provided at school.
 Microwave ovens are available for student use.
 Food and drinks are not permitted in the stairways, hallways or bleachers.
 Students must remain in the designated lunch area until dismissed by the lunchroom supervisor.
 Students are not permitted to leave campus for lunch unless signed out and escorted by an approved adult.